Data drives machine learning.

 Examples of projects that a data scientist might be tasked with include:

 - Product Recommendations (e.g., Amazon and Netflix recommendations)

 - Automated processes and decision-making (e.g., customer on boarding and success)

 - Optimization (e.g., risk management)

 Machine learning is a perfect complement to data science.
-Where algorithms accel at uncovering patterns in data, data scientists accel in discovering and determining what data sources to use.
+Where algorithms excel at uncovering patterns in data, data scientists excel in discovering and determining what data sources to use.

 We’ve gotten to a point where machine learning is becoming just another way of building software.
 And increasingly, the tools are becoming accessible enough that theory and math are abstracted away behind services doing all the heavy lifting for you.
 Even so, it is important for data scientists to understand the math and theory underlining artificial intelligence.

 What is the magic math behind machine learning?

 The key skill of data science is not the ability to build machine learning models, but the stewardship of the scientific method.
 Data scientists must communicate complex results to business stakeholders.
 More important than any math skill is thinking critically and quantitatively while utilizing domain-specific knowledge to answer questions that drive business growth.

 The data science job of tomorrow will include providing an editorial as well as ethical review to ensure the AI provides the desired outcomes.